 Referrals reveal which sites, blogs, and social media channels send people to your site AND entice them to stay.
-You can also spot channels with lower bounce rates, better pages/session count and longer session periods.
+You can also spot channels with lower bounce rates, better pages/session count, and longer session periods.

 Location: Acquisition/All Traffic/Referrals

-Use this metric to measure evolution and improvement of your PR goal (say, social media engagement) over a period of different time frames.
+Use this metric to measure the evolution and improvement of your PR goal (say, social media engagement) over a period of different time frames.
 You’ll know whether your PR plan is contributing to the audience and brand growth.

 Bonus tip: You can connect Answer The Client, a free third-party tool, to determine the traffic your press coverage sends to a specific site.